 Goof: In the opening scene when Rachel is talking to Melissa, both of their arms constantly change positions in between every shot.

-Trivia: Just for the record Pierce Brosnan was James Bond 4 times in Goldeneye, Tomorrow Never Dies, The World Is Not Enough, and Die Another Day.
-But since this episode was played in 2001, Chandler wouldn't know about Die Another Day.
-Val Kilmer was Batman once in Batman Forever.
+Trivia: Just for the record, Pierce Brosnan was James Bond four times, in Goldeneye, Tomorrow Never Dies, The World Is Not Enough and Die Another Day.
+Because this episode first aired in 2001, Chandler wouldn't have known about Die Another Day (2002).
+Val Kilmer was Batman once in Batman Forever (1995).

 Monica: (about Rachel and Melissa) They were lovers.